Holiday in Nowa Huta

 The Kraków quarter of Kazimierz is best known as the city’s Jewish district, and the area served as the center of Jewish life from the mid-16th century until World War II.
 It was also an important center of Catholicism, and the two religions co-existed -- sometimes peacefully, sometimes not -- for centuries.
 Kazimierz was not the Nazi-built, wartime ghetto seared into the public consciousness by the film “Schindler’s List” (that was across the river in the district of Podgórze).
 Instead, it was where Jews had actually lived.
 Kazimierz was “liquidated” by the Nazis in 1941 and the remaining Jewish population (around 16,000) forcibly relocated to the ghetto in Podgórze.
 The vast majority of Kraków’s Jews did not survive World War II.

 The decades between the war and the fall of communism in 1989 were depressing ones for Kazimierz.
 The war had left the area badly depopulated, and redevelopment was a not a priority for Poland’s then-communist government.
 By the time democracy was finally restored, Kazimierz was a slum -- filled with abandoned buildings and home to Kraków’s poorest residents, Roma, and the homeless.
-It’s no stretch to say it took the arrival Steven Spielberg and the Schindler's List film crew to spark the public imagination for what the area could be.
+It’s no stretch to say it took the arrival of Steven Spielberg and the Schindler's List film crew in the early 1990s to spark the public imagination for what the area could be.

-It was highly gratifying, then, to return to Kazimierz in the late-1990s and 2000s to see the district turn a corner and evolve into the popular tourist draw and nightspot it is today.
+It was highly gratifying, then, to return to Kazimierz in the late-90s and 2000s to see the district turn a corner and evolve into the popular tourist draw and nightspot it is today.
 It’s easily my favorite part of the city and the place where I feel the most comfortable.
 That said, I have to admit that visits here also evoke some mixed feelings and raise difficult issues concerning the balance between historic preservation and economic development (or gentrification).

 Practically from the moment Schindler’s List won the Oscar for Best Picture in 1994, Kazimierz has been on a non-stop development tear.
-In the early decades of this expansion, the cheap land and abandoned buildings allowed a more-conventional Kraków -- locked behind the walls of the pristine Old Town -- to let its collective hair down, so to speak.
+In the early decades of this expansion, the cheap land and abandoned buildings allowed a more-conventional Kraków -- locked behind the walls of the pristine Old Town -- to let its collective hair down.
 In Kazimierz, Kraków could unleash its funkier, harder-edged urban side.
 That led to an explosion in clubs, bars and restaurants -- in fact, a whole new quarter to rival the Old Town in visitor and local appeal.

 Since the 1990s, there’s also been a strong revival of Jewish life in the city -- more in a touristy rather than authentic sense, but still a net positive from the decades immediately before.
 Hundreds if not thousands of visitors from all around the world pour into Kazimierz each day to learn about the area’s Jewish heritage, visit the surviving synagogues, eat in a “Fiddler on the Roof”-inspired Jewish restaurant, and even pay a visit to Oskar Schindler’s old enamel works across the river in Podgórze (now a high-tech museum dedicated to life in Kraków during the Nazi occupation).